-Let’s create a sustainable mountain rescue system at Lenin Peak.
+Creating a VIAble mountain rescue system for Lenin Peak

 Our Mission:

-The Slava Topol Foundation aims to kick start a sustainable mountain rescue and medical program for the Lenin Peak area of the Pamir Mountains in Kyrgyzstan.
+STP aims to establish a sustainable mountain rescue and medical programs for Lenin Peak in Kyrgyzstan.

 How we’ll get there:

-We will provide education regarding roped travel and conservative itineraries reducing crevasse falls and altitude illnesses.
+STP will provide daily skill briefings on roped travel and conservative itineraries, reducing crevasse falls and altitude illnesses.
 We will also help maintain anchors, fixed ropes, and ladders on the climbing route ensuring safer passage on the mountain for climbers and rescuers.

 TRAINING LOCAL RESCUERS